Manual

 Key Takeaways

-• The Golden Rule: Employees from impacted groups currently inside the U.S. should not travel internationally.
-Re-entry is likely impossible.
+• The Golden Rule: Employees from Group A currently inside the U.S. must not travel internationally.
+Re-entry is subject to discretionary waivers that may not be granted.

 This manual breaks down the impact on your workforce based on Nationality and Location (Inside vs. Outside the U.S.).
 We have categorized impacts into three distinct risk groups.